-Penticton Dental offers tooth extractions using I.V. sedation when the tooth is badly damaged, impacted (such as many wisdom teeth) or is decayed beyond repair.
+Penticton Dental offers tooth extractions when the tooth is badly damaged, causing spacing issues, or is decayed beyond repair.

 An extraction is the complete removal of a tooth.
 Extractions are sometimes necessary if:

 - a primary tooth is preventing the normal eruption of a permanent tooth,

 - the tooth has suffered extensive tooth decay or trauma that cannot be repaired